intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/LoRA/chatglm_finetune/README.md

 ### 3. LoRA Fine-Tune on ChatGLM3-6B

+First, as for the dataset, you have two options:

-First, download the dataset: we use `AdvertiseGen` to finetune ChatGLM3-6B in the following, and please now get it from [Google Drive](https://drive.google.com/file/d/13_vf0xRTQsyneRKdD1bZIr93vBGOczrk/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b3f119a008264b1cabd1/?dl=1), and unzip it in the current directory.
+1. `AdvertiseGen`: please now get it from [Google Drive](https://drive.google.com/file/d/13_vf0xRTQsyneRKdD1bZIr93vBGOczrk/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b3f119a008264b1cabd1/?dl=1), and unzip it in the current directory.
 Then, process the dataset with the below script:

 ```bash
 python process_advertise_gen_dataset.py